yyhappynice/node-symbols/index.md

 * cyanBright
 * whiteBright

- learn you can check [chalk API](https://www.npmjs.com/package/chalk)
+learn more you can check [chalk API](https://www.npmjs.com/package/chalk)

 ------